snejka844/CubeFallGame/README.md

 # CubeFallGame
-A simmple mobile game with a red cube that fals down.
+A simple mobile game with a red cube that fals down.
 Made with Unity.